-Cricket World Cup 2019: Pressure the biggest problem for England
+Cricket World Cup odds: Pressure the biggest problem for England

 The 2019 ICC Cricket World Cup will feature 10 countries and takes place between May 30 and July 14.

-England are the host nation and are the favourites in the Cricket World Cup odds but will face stern competition from the likes of India and Australia.
+England are the host nation and favourites in the Cricket World Cup odds but will face stern competition from the likes of India and Australia.

 Here we assess the chances of each of the 10 teams taking part.